Raging Bull | 1980

 Four years after Rocky scooped the Oscars for Best Picture and Best Director, Martin Scorsese brought out the best boxing movie ever, a biopic of self-destructive bruiser Jake LaMotta.
 Ironically, it was the success of Rocky which gave the long-gestating project the go-ahead.

 Most of the film was shot in New York, with just a little Los Angeles.
 The bravura fight sequences were shot over several weeks in the controlled environment of the MGM studio, but longshots and crowd scenes (including Scorsese’s trademark Steadicam shot), are the Olympic Auditorium, 1801 South Grand Avenue at Olympic Boulevard, downtown Los Angeles.

-In New York, LaMotta’s neighbourhood is Pelham Parkway in the Bronx, where apartment interiors were shot, although the exterior street scenes are Manhattan's Hell’s Kitchen, around West 53rd and 54th Streets.
+In New York, LaMotta’s neighbourhood is Pelham Parkway in the Bronx, where apartment interiors were shot, although the exterior of his apartment is 447 West 56th Street at 10th Avenue in Manhattan's old Hell’s Kitchen district.

 LaMotta spars with his brother Joey (Joe Pesci) at the famous ‘Gleason’s’ Gym’, which used to be at 149th Street at Third Avenue in the Bronx, until 1974,when it moved to 83 Front Street, Brooklyn.

 It's still used by Hollywood training: more recently Colin Farrell (for The Recruit) and Hilary Swank (for Million Dollar Baby) buffed up here.
 The movie, though, filmed in the Gramercy Gym, which stood at 116 East 14th Street, until being demolished in 1993.